zoltanNemeth/battleShip/README.md

 i1 i2 i3 i4 i5 i6 i7 i8 i9 i10
 j1 j2 j3 j4 j5 j6 j7 j8 j9 j10

 Use letters (rows) and numbers (columns) to enter the coordinates, e.g.: a1 a2

-If you place 3 coordinate-long or longer ships, the first coord. means the starter coord., the second means the direction where the program complete the shipplacement.
+If you place 3 coordinate-long or longer ships, the first coord. means the starter coord., the second means the direction where the program completes the shipplacement.

 The second direction meaning coordinate can be all the closest coordinates above, below and next to it.